Winter outdoor play for early years and primary – 11 ideas

 10. Chalk games

 When the floor is dry, chalk games are always lots of fun.
 Kids love drawing pictures and writing words.
 You could even do short outdoor lessons using the floor as a canvas.
+This is an outdoor play idea that’s perfect for dry and crisp winter days but is also a great one to carry through to spring and summer too.

 11. Natural decorations

-The value of playing and learning outdoors for kids goes far beyond the lessons themselves and benefits kids throughout the week.
+The value of playing and learning outdoors for EYFS goes far beyond the lessons themselves and benefits kids throughout the week.
 That’s why incorporating winter outdoor play for early years and primary curriculums is so important.